 These forms are canonical within Buddhist imagery and have basis in scripture.
 They also depict an intersection between the Tantric imagery of Buddhism and Hinduism.
 One of Avalokiteshvara’s forms, Neelakantha, is depicted with matted locks and a blue neck, much like the Hindu deity Shiva, with the main distinction being the image of Amitabha in Avalokiteshvara’s hair.
 Another form, Harihariharivahana, rides the shoulders of the Hindu god Vishnu, who in turn is seated on the anthropomorphic version of his mount Garuda, who is himself astride a lion.
 This unusual depiction, like others that feature Hindu gods, is extremely rare, with only one statue found in Nepal.

 Avalokiteshvara’s forms, when seated, are typically depicted in lalitasana, a pose where one leg is folded in and the other is either dangling downwards or raised and bent with an arm resting over the knee in an attitude that is implicitly regal and relaxed.
 This seems to have derived from the practice of meditation in Vajrayana and related schools of Buddhism and the intersection between meditation and art as codified in the Sadhanamala, which included fifteen forms of Avalokiteshvara.
-This development combined the traits of Avalokiteshvara from the Vakataka and Gupta period to form descriptive as opposed to prescriptive representations, indicating that many such forms may pre-date the Sadhanamala.
+This development combined the traits of Avalokiteshvara from the fourth and fifth centuries — introduced with Vakataka and Gupta patronage — to form descriptive as opposed to prescriptive representations, indicating that many such forms may pre-date the Sadhanamala.
 Textual and artistic evidence suggest that the most popular of these forms in India were the Sadaksari Lokeshvara, Simhanada, Khasarpana and, more rarely, Lokantha.
 Sadaksari Lokeshvara later became the central figure of Tibetan Buddhism, and is believed to be incarnated as the Dalai Lama.

 Depending on the form, Avalokiteshvara may be flanked by companions, usually other bodhisattvas, most commonly Tara.
 In some instances, the companions assigned to one form of Avalokiteshvara may include his other forms, as is the case with Khasarpana, who is accompanied by Hayagriva among others.
 This suggests the complex, inter-related ideas of compassion conveyed by certain representations.